Everest Base Camp Helicopter Tour

 Shared Helicopter Tour to Everest

-In the shared plan, you simply share the helicopter with other enthusiasts like you who want to get to the Everest region.
+In the shared plan of the Everest Base Camp Helicopter Tour, you simply share the helicopter with other enthusiasts like you who want to get to the Everest region.
 The group of 5 people will stay the same throughout the trip.
 This way, you can form a bond in the same group even if you are strangers at first!

 These are the features of a shared helicopter tour: